-The newest is the Bombi – with the skill of our operators and the upgrades (widening) to most of our trails, we can now get most of the system of trails completed by this one machine in a very efficient time period.
-It also works as a great snowplow for the parking lot and road.
+The newest is the Bombardier (“Bombi”).
+With the skill of our operators and the widening to most of our trails, we can now get most of the system of trails completed efficiently by this one machine.

 The Piston Bullie went through a major overhaul during the 2012/13 season and is used as our back-up machine.
-It is still required for grooming some of the narrow trails such as Twister and the dog trails.
+We use it to groom some of the narrower trails and it is required during the shoulder seasons.

 The snowmobile, with its upgraded trailer hitch in 2014, is a very versatile tool to get trails done quickly when the other machines are not available.
 It was used extensively on the dog trails over the 2013/14 season.